defold/defold/README_NATIVE_EXTENSION.md

 ### build.yml

-An important part of the sdk is the *defold/share/ext/extender/build.yml* which controls the compiler settings for the server.
+An important part of the sdk is the *defold/share/extender/build.yml* which controls the compiler settings for the server.
 As we include this file in every sdk, we make it simple to update.
+You can update it simply by running:

+    $ waf install

 ### During development